JSchlensok/gobi-2022-rost-cath-classification/README.md

 ## Training in Google Colab
 1. Create a personal access token as described in [GitHub Docs Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

-2. Open Google Colab Notebook and clone the repository with:
+2. Open Google Colab Notebook and copy the following snippet and execute it:
 ```python
 from getpass import getpass
 import urllib